-- CILIP: Graduate Training Jobs - paid traineeships for graduates with little or no experience of working in library and information work.
+- CILIP - Graduate Training Jobs - paid traineeships for graduates with little or no experience of working in library and information work.

 - Lisjobnet - library and information jobs in a range of settings including academic, higher and further education.

+Three levels of professional registration are available with CILIP - certification, chartership and fellowship.
 For all three levels you must undertake a range of continuing professional development (CPD) activities reflecting on your personal performance, organisational performance and on your knowledge of the wider library and information service profession.
-You need to have a mentor and must submit a portfolio to evidence your training and development.
+You need to have a mentor and must submit a 1,000 word statement and supporting evidence.

 CPD activities can include reviewing and contributing to professional literature, taking part in email discussion lists, teaching on relevant postgraduate courses as practitioners, networking and attending relevant conferences.